wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     startWasiTask(wasmFilePath)
     ```

-    Please take some time to read and understand the comments in the example above as this will help you understand how the functionality has been constructed.

-    Also, make a note of the comment explaining `@wasmer/wasm-transformer`; we will cover this very important detail in a later example.

-    Save `index.js`  and reload your browser window.
-You should see the `Hello World` message in both the Javascript console and in the webpage itself!
+1. Save `index.js`  and reload your browser window.
+You should see the `Hello World!` message in both the Javascript console and in the webpage itself!

 Next, let's take a look at transforming Wasi modules that require transformations.